New Year: Historical European new year dates

 During the Roman Republic and the Roman Empire, years began on the date on which each consul first entered the office.
 This was probably May 1 before 222 BC, March 15 from 222 BC to 154 BC, and January 1 from 153 BC.
 In 45 BC, when Julius Caesar's new Julian calendar took effect, the Senate fixed January 1 as the first day of the year.
 At that time, this was the date on which those who were to hold civil office assumed their official position, and it was also the traditional annual date for the convening of the Roman Senate.
 This civil new year remained in effect throughout the Roman Empire, east and west, during its lifetime and well after, wherever the Julian calendar continued in use.

-In England, the Angle, Saxon, and Viking invasions of the fifth through tenth centuries plunged the region back into pre-history for a time.
-While the reintroduction of Christianity brought the Julian calendar with it, its use was primarily in the service of the church to begin with.
-After William the Conqueror became king in 1066, he ordered that January 1 be re-established as the civil New Year to coincide with his coronation.
-From about 1155, England and Scotland joined much of Europe to celebrate the New Year on March 25, falling in line with the rest of Christendom.

 In the Middle Ages in Europe a number of significant feast days in the ecclesiastical calendar of the Roman Catholic Church came to be used as the beginning of the Julian year: